2018 Porsche Tennis Grand Prix

 The 2018 Porsche Tennis Grand Prix was a women's tennis tournament played on indoor clay courts.
 It was the 41st edition of the Porsche Tennis Grand Prix, and part of the Premier tournaments of the 2018 WTA Tour.
-It took place at the Porsche Arena in Stuttgart, Germany, from 23 to 29 April 2018.
+It took place at the Porsche Arena in Stuttgart, Germany, from 23 April until 29 April 2018.
+Fifth-seeded Karolína Plíšková won the singles title.